AAArena/First-Closed-Doors-Competition/GettingStarted.md

 **Algobots Community**: The emerging community of developers and traders that share our vision and help push it forwards by creating algobots.

 **Algobot Team**: That would be you, along with anyone else that wishes to help you out in this quest.
-Algobot Teams are subsets of the major Algobot Community.
+Algobot Teams are subsets of the major Algobots Community.

 ### Business